ramellose/mako/README.md

 You can do so through the _base_ module.
 The _biom_ and _io_ modules allow you to upload BIOM files and networks respectively, or to write networks.
 The _netstats_ module runs Neo4j queries to extract sets from specified networks.
 The _metastats_ module can do some basic statistics, or agglomerate networks by taxonomic level.

+Before you can use mako, you need to be able to access a Neo4j database.
+For getting acquainted with the Neo4j technology, the [Neo4j Desktop version](https://neo4j.com/docs/operations-manual/current/installation/neo4j-desktop/) is very helpful.
+Neo4j comes with a [browser interface](https://neo4j.com/developer/neo4j-browser/) that can be used to access the database.

 ### Contributions